Skip to content

 HTST pasteurisation: the control point that defines the plant

 High-temperature short-time (HTST) pasteurisation is the heart of a fluid milk plant.
-Raw milk is heated, held at temperature for a defined time, then cooled, with the heating and cooling recovered against each other in a plate heat exchanger to save energy.
-As a widely cited public health reference, the HTST condition for milk is around 72 degrees Celsius held for at least 15 seconds, achieved in the holding tube whose length and flow rate together set the residence time.
+Raw milk is heated, held at temperature for a defined time, then cooled, with heating and cooling recovered against each other in a plate heat exchanger to save energy.
+Under the Australian dairy standard, FSANZ Standard 4.2.4, milk must be pasteurised at no less than 72 degrees Celsius for no less than 15 seconds, or an equivalent time-temperature combination of at least the same lethal effect, with the residence time set by the holding tube's length and the flow rate through it.

 Flow diversion and the divert logic

-• Milk is only allowed to flow forward when the holding-tube outlet temperature is at or above the legal cut-in setpoint.
+• Milk flows forward only when the holding-tube outlet temperature is at or above the legal cut-in setpoint.

 • If that temperature falls below the cut-in point, the device must move to divert within a defined short period.

-• The device must fail to the divert position on loss of power, loss of air or loss of the temperature signal, so that an instrument or utility failure can never present as a pass.
+• The device must fail to the divert position on loss of power, air or temperature signal, so an instrument or utility failure can never present as a pass.

-• The position of the device is itself monitored, with feedback from limit switches, so the control system confirms the valve actually reached divert rather than only commanding it.
+• Limit-switch feedback monitors the device position, so the control system confirms the valve actually reached divert rather than only commanding it.

 Because the divert function protects the public, it is reasonable to treat it under functional safety thinking.
-The temperature sensor, the logic solver and the final element (the divert valve) form a safety loop whose integrity can be assessed using the functional safety framework of IEC 61508 and, for machinery, IEC 62061.
-A formal SIL assessment determines whether a single temperature element is adequate or whether redundant sensing and diagnostic coverage are warranted for the divert loop.
-The point is that the divert interlock should be designed and documented as a protective function, with defined response time, fail-safe behaviour and proof testing, rather than buried in general process code.
+The temperature sensor, the logic solver and the divert valve form a safety loop whose integrity can be assessed using IEC 61508 and, for machinery, IEC 62061.
+A formal SIL assessment determines whether a single temperature element is adequate or whether redundant sensing is warranted.
+The interlock should be designed and documented as a protective function, with defined response time, fail-safe behaviour and proof testing, rather than buried in general process code.

 A worked HTST divert interlock sequence (illustrative)

-The following sequence and figures are illustrative engineering values chosen to show the logic, not measurements from any installation.
+The following sequence and figures are illustrative, chosen to show the logic, not measurements from any installation.
 Consider an HTST pasteuriser with a legal cut-in setpoint of 72.0 degrees Celsius at the holding-tube outlet and a required divert response time of two seconds.

 Inputs: